giga-sec/gigaSec-Tech-Notes/3. Notes/NMAP.md

 ---
 Abstract:
 - [[Switches of NMAP]]  <- Saving the outputs of Scan
-- Different ways we do port scanning with NMAP
+- Different port scanning methods with NMAP
-- The Default scanning method of NMAP and why they are the default
+- Default scanning of NMAP and why they're default

 ---
 ### [[PORTS 101]]